The Snow Queen (Abrahamsen): Act 3

-Prince and princess have given Gerda her their golden coach so she can continue her search for Kay.
-In the forest the carriage is ambushed by robbers, killing all the travellers except Gerda.
+Prince and princess have given Gerda their golden coach so she can continue her search for Kay.
+In the forest the carriage is ambushed by robbers, killing all the travelers except Gerda.
 With the help of the reindeer, which takes Gerda further north, she meets the Finn Woman.
-The reindeer tells the Finn Woman of how Gerda was held captive by the robbers and about the assumption that Kay is with the Snow Queen.
+The reindeer tells the Finn Woman how Gerda was held captive by the robbers and about the assumption that Kay is with the Snow Queen.
 The Finn Woman eventually explains the background of Kay's disappearance.
-She encourages Gerda in her search but declines to endow her with special powers, for Gerda is already in possession of all the abilities she needed to find Kay.
+She encourages Gerda in her search but declines to endow her with special powers, for Gerda is already in possession of all the abilities she needs to find Kay.
 She instructs the reindeer to take Gerda to the Snow Queen's kingdom and then return.

 Arriving in the Snow Queen's kingdom, the reindeer bids farewell to Gerda, kissing her on the mouth and weeping.
 The cold hits her and the Snow Queen's outposts urge her to turn back.
 But the angels that arise from her breath protect her from the threat.

 Meanwhile, in the Snow Queen's ice palace, Kay is confronted with the task of finding the perfect word but he is almost petrified with cold and despair.
 The Snow Queen has left the palace.
 When Gerda finally finds him, both begin to cry.
 Through the tears, Kay is freed from the splinters in his eyes and heart.
 Together Gerda and Kay discover the word ‘eternity’.

 When Gerda and Kay return home, the grandmother is still reading a picture book.
-But Kay and Gerda have grown up and yet remained children at heart.
+But Kay and Gerda have grown up yet remained children at heart.
 It is summer again.